maxnyla/fruity-game/README.md

 - Users want a clear message stating that they have finished the game

 - Users want a clear indication of where or how they can start the game again if they wish to do so

+**Site owner:**

+- As the site owner, the main goal is that the user has a great experience and has fun.

+- Secondary goals are for the navigation through the site to be clear and that all the necessary information for the user to complete the game is there.